Certora/vscode-certora-prover/README.md

 ### Freeze

-If the user experiences a frozen state (buttons don't work), the user needs to use hotkey `cmd/ctrl + shift + p` and find the command `Developer: Open Webview Developer Tools`.
-In the devtool window, press `Console` and copy (or make a screenshot) of the logs.
+If the extension freezes and buttons do not work, press the hotkey `cmd/ctrl + shift + p` and find the `Developer: Open Webview Developer Tools` command.
+In the `devtool` window, press `Console` and copy (or make a screenshot of) the logs.
 Next, press `cmd/ctrl + shift + p` and find `Developer: Reload Window command`, which restarts the window.

 ### CERTORAKEY missing

-If the user does not see CERTORAKEY installed globally, it can be installed at the VS Code level.
-To do this, in the VS Code setting `terminal.integrated.env.` you need to set it as an environment variable:
+If the CERTORAKEY is not installed globally, you can install it at the VS Code level.
+To do this, in the VS Code setting `terminal.integrated.env.`, you need to set it as an environment variable:
 ```
 "env": {
         "CERTORAKEY": "place_your_certora_key_here",